What is a Private Investigator?

 Brian Mathews is the owner/qualifying manager of LA Intelligence, California Lic. #27187 and was first licensed by the state of Florida in 1990.
 Over the years, he has prided himself in providing world-class investigative services to law firms, insurance carriers, corporations, small businesses, and the general public.

-We come from all walks of life.
-If you can pass the 250-question grueling exam, pass a rigorous background investigation, and possess 6,000+ hours of actual investigative experience, then perhaps you, too, can become a P.I.!
+Private investigators come from all walks of life.
+If you can pass the 250-question grueling exam, pass a rigorous background investigation, and possess 6,000+ hours of actual investigative experience, then perhaps you too can become a P.I.
 Well, not exactly, but you’d be halfway there.

-Many of us are former law enforcement officers, government agents, or ex-military.
+Many private investigators are former law enforcement officers, government agents, or ex-military.
 Some of our private detectives have backgrounds in journalism, criminal justice, or a degree in a related field.

 Brian served in the U.S. Navy as a Shore Patrolman (MP) and was issued a top-secret security clearance.
 He interned under James Danforth, a former Marine Captain and an operative for the CIA.
-He flew planes for the DEA in a narcotics operation undercover.
+He flew planes for the DEA in an undercover narcotics operation.

 Before becoming a P.I. at age 32, he owned and operated a multimillion-dollar corporation which employed more than 100 people.
-His wide range of experiences coupled with the innate desire to find the truth, Brian is relentless in his pursuit of results when charged with an assignment.
+With his wide range of experiences coupled with the innate desire to find the truth, Brian is relentless in his pursuit of results when charged with an assignment.

 Below is the state’s requirements to become a private investigator and the duties that we are licensed to perform.
 We hope this gives you a better idea of what we do and in what capacity we function.
 If you are in need of a service that you don’t see here, call us anyway as chances are we can still help you.